mandelsoft/spiff/README.md

 ```

 Just to mention, the validator specification might be given inline as shown
 in the examples above, but as reference expressions, also.
-The `and` and `or`
+The `not`, `and`
-validators accept deeply nested validator specifications.
+and `or` validators accept deeply nested validator specifications.

 e.g.: